Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_S3FS_Mounts.md

 config-data /var/opt/cray/config-data fuse.s3fs _netdev,allow_other,passwd_file=/root/.config-data.s3fs,url=http://rgw-vip.nmn,use_path_request_style,use_xattr 0 0
 ```

-If the three entries above aren't present in `/etc/fstab`, add the above content and proceed to Step 3.
+If the three entries above are not present in `/etc/fstab`, add the above content and proceed to Step 3.

 ### Worker Nodes `/etc/fstab` Entry